 - Workflow – can also be used for alternative forms of submission but require closer management.

-Turnitin – allows users submit work for assessment and to check for unoriginal text in electronic documents.
-Documents are submitted by students or staff via a TurnItIn areas set-up by course teams in Moodle and compared against a wide range of documents and journals stored online or in databases.
+Turnitin (Feedback Studio) – allows users submit work for assessment and to check for unoriginal text in electronic documents.
+Documents are submitted by students or staff via a TurnItIn (Feedback Studio) areas set-up by course teams in Moodle and compared against a wide range of documents and journals stored online or in databases.
 This is the main way that students submit their assignments at UAL.

 Moodle Assignment – You can set-up and use the Moodle Assignment module in Moodle for formative assessment, tracking tutorials, just reminding students of due dates, facilitating student e-submission, providing non-OAT tutor feedback etc.

 A Moodle assignment activity can also be used to:

 - remind students of ‘real-world’ assignments they need to complete offline, such as art work, and thus not require any digital content

 - provide feedback to tutees where no submission by them is needed

 Students can submit any digital content (files), such as word-processed documents, spreadsheets, images, or audio and video clips.
 Alternatively, or in addition, the assignment may require students to type text directly into the text editor and include hyperlinks to content held in a Workflow or myblog.arts.

 Workflow – There is an option within Workflow which allows course teams to create a Course Group to which students can ‘submit’ their created pages and collections for assessment.
 When course teams enable this their students will see at the bottom left of every page and collection they create a link to ‘submit’ to the appropriate group for assessment.
 Selected pages / collections can thereby be submitted, date stamped and the students can do not further work on them until the course team releases them back after assessment.
 The TEL Team can and does work closely with course teams who are exploring using Workflow for assessment.